torfjelde/plutojl-mode.el/README.md

-# Pluto.jl Notebook Mode for Emacs
+# Pluto.jl edit mode for Emacs

 This Emacs minor mode allows provides you with some minor convenience functionality when editing `.jl` files compatible with Pluto.jl.